Gall wasp

-Gall wasps, also traditionally called gallflies, are hymenopterans of the family Cynipidae in the wasp superfamily Cynipoidea.
+Gall wasps, also traditionally called gallflies, or cynipids, are hymenopterans of the family Cynipidae in the wasp superfamily Cynipoidea.
 Their common name comes from the galls they induce on plants for larval development.
-About 1,300 species of this generally very small creature (1–8 mm) are known worldwide, with about 360 species of 36 different genera in Europe and some 800 species in North America.
+About 1,300 species of cynipids are known worldwide, with about 360 species of 36 different genera in Europe and some 800 species in North America.
+Paraulacidae and Diplolepididae were traditionally included within the Cynipidae but have since been designated as their own families after recent phylogenetic studies.

 Features

 Like all Apocrita, gall wasps have a distinctive body shape, the so-called wasp waist.
 The first abdominal tergum (the propodeum) is conjoined with the thorax, while the second abdominal segment forms a sort of shaft, the petiole.
 The petiole connects with the gaster, which is the functional abdomen in apocritan wasps, starting with the third abdominal segment proper.

-Together, the petiole and the gaster form the metasoma, while the thorax and the propodeum make up the mesosoma.The forewings are known as mesothoracic wings, and the hindwings are known as metathoracic wings. these two wing pairs are connected to each other with hamuli.
+For macropterous species, wing venation is used to diagnose the superfamily Cynipoidea and to separate the family Cynipidae proper from similar families within Cynipoidea (e.g. Figitidae, Liopteridae).

 The antennae are straight and consist of two or three segments.
-In many varieties, the backside of the mesosoma appears longitudinally banded.
+In many species, the backside of the mesosoma appears longitudinally banded.
 The wings are typically simply structured.
 The female's egg-depositing ovipositor is often seen protruding from the tip of the metasoma.